 Can you get everything that you need for your aquarium?
 Does it sell moss, for instance?
 If not, it’s likely missing a wide variety of common aquarium products.

 On the other hand, some stores specialize in one particular product.
 For example, the Shrimp Farm focuses heavily on shrimp.
 It provides just about every kind of shrimp out there, as well as shrimp products.
 You can’t expect them to have fish, though.

 Your best bet is to find a quality generalist store that you can shop at for most of your needs.
-But if you’re looking for something specialized, you’ll likely going to have to find a quality, specialized store to get it.
+But if you’re looking for something specialized, you’ll likely have to find a quality, specialized store to get it.
 You simply aren’t going to get rare plants from a store that only sells common plants.

 The quality of the items that you purchase matters.
 No matter how good the selection or shipping standards of the store are, you don’t want to spend money on a sickly fish or plant.
 You’ll likely be able to tell right away if the plant or fish that you are looking at in a store hasn’t been well taken care of.
 But since you’re purchasing items online, it can be difficult to judge their quality.
 You can’t see the fish before you buy them, which is sometimes a recipe for trouble.

 Also, you can’t always trust the store’s website for information on its quality.
 After all, it’s trying to sell you a product.
 It isn’t going to tell you that the quality is bad.